 - In behind-the-scenes footage, Mark Hamill pulls the little snake out of the X-Wing's engine; it bites him as he's being fed Yoda's lines.

 Mark: "Yeah! [to another crewmember] Didn't he bite me?
 He just took—it was a little love-nip!"

-- One that probably wasn't meant to be funny but ended up that way: Near the beginning, Vader turns around to address General Veers.
-The camera then pans ever-so-slightly to the side to reveal Veers standing literally less than a foot away from Vader.
+- One that probably wasn't meant to be funny but ended up that way: Near the beginning, Vader turns around and raises his voice slightly to address General Veers.
+The camera then pans ever-so-slightly to the side to reveal Veers standing literally 6 inches away from Vader

-- Every single time Millennium Falcon becomes a spaceship version of Alleged Car, really.
+- Every single time Millennium Falcon becomes a spaceship version of The Alleged Car, really.

 - Meta-example: The way Irvin Kirshner described the moment he revealed the real twist to Mark Hamill.

 - Upon approaching Dagobah, Luke assures R2 that it is perfectly safe for droids.
 Moments later, they have very serious difficulty while trying to land, and R2's screaming repeatedly as if saying "Dammit!
 I thought you said it was safe!"